chrishenry/octopress/source/_posts/2015-05-31-never-blame-the-button-pusher.markdown

  - culture
 ---

-While out with someone, the topic of improving execution within an organization came up.
-There had been several high profile incidents, and a lot of low profile incidents.
-For background, this org has not had a lot of operations experience, and hasn't quite cut their teeth on understanding what a risky procedure is.

-Many of the failures in question could have been avoided by having a conscientious operator.
+While having drinks with a colleague, the topic of improving execution within an organization came up.
+There had been some problems in the past few years, but this was an org trying to operate in an unfamiliar way.
+Some problems could've been avoided by having a conscientious operator.
 At one point in the conversation, the following was said;

 > The people who push the buttons that cause problems should be fired.
 Heads
 > should roll.

 I was a bit taken aback.
 In my short career, I've pushed a lot of buttons that have caused __a lot__ of problems.
-And what was said was certainly not a suggestion I should be canned.
-The frustration that led to the statement was that most postmortems turned up human error as the root cause of most incidents.
+What was said was certainly not a personal condemnation, but a statement made in frustration.
+Frustration born out of seeing `human error` turn up as the root cause of most incidents, and not enough improvement.

-Of course, that was when a root cause was reached at all.
+## Two problems

-There are 2 major problems with the sentiments described.
-The first is that the person pushing the button may be just following a run book or SOP.
+The first is that the person pushing the button is probably just following a run book.
+They might be brand new.
+The run book may have been given to them and they were told not to deviate.
+That's the point of run books, after all, is to allow ops teams to operate safely with proven procedures.

-Assigning
-blame to a person for following what is supposed to be a well designed set of actions to remediate a system is bad juju.

-Assigning blame to a person for these problems creates fear and distrust in an organization.
-So much so that operators will fear to do the right thing, or to even think for themselves.

-The second is that

-In which
-case, that person is not in the wrong in what they did.
-Of course, any person following instructions is still in control of their destiny, and should __always__ exercise judgment in anything they are asked to do.

-As I've focused on continually improving systems, I've found that the design of the system and the ability of a team of to think through what to do are the things that actually make a difference.
+The second is that mistakes happen, no matter how much preparation, automation and resiliency engineering goes into a service.
+[It is inevitable that services will fail, and getting frustrated or angry about it is irrational.](https://twitter.com/beerops/status/571096463398187008)

+For both of these problems, it's extremely damaging to allow individuals to be blamed for an incident.
+It destroys morale to see a team member singled out.
+A rough lesson learned by one team member doesn't always translate to institutional knowledge that helps prevent the next issues.

+## The solution

+What we need to look for are things that can written down, codified and repeated to ensure the same problem is prevented.
+If a run book procedure turns out to be incorrect in a given set of circumstances, then it needs to be reexamined, by the entire team.
+If an automation does the wrong thing, it needs to be fixed.
+If a system allows actions to be taken that damage the effectiveness of the service, you need to ask why those actions are allowed.

+The point is, there is almost always an aspect of the system that can be changed to ensure problems are avoided.
+Focusing on that will be way more productive than focusing on individual actions.